cinatic/gitlab-extension/README.md

 - via EGS https://extensions.gnome.org/extension/3535/gitlab-extension/
 - Or download latest release: https://github.com/cinatic/gitlab-extension/releases/latest

+### Quick Start
+Create a ***Profile access token*** in your profile settings https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html and use it to create a new account entry in gitlab extension settings `Account Grid`.

 ## Data Source
 The data is fetched from the official GitLab API https://docs.gitlab.com/ee/api/.
 The API has some *limitions*, e.g. it only returns domain specific data.